didx-xyz/aries-cloudapi-python/docs/Webhooks.md

 The Waypoint service requires authentication to access the SSE endpoint.
 This is managed through the `x-api-key` header in the request.
 The key should be in the format `tenant.<tenant/wallet_token>`.
 Failing to provide valid authentication will result in a 403 HTTP Error.

+A tenant will only be abel to listen to events that belong to their wallet, however tenant-admin can listen to all events belonging to wallets in its group